alchemistry/alchemlyb/joss_paper/paper.md

 # Implementation

-The solvation free energy is a physcial property that is often computed by computational chemist.
-This quantity can be obtained by constructiong two end states, where one is the ligand in water and interacting with both the water and itself (coupled state) while the other is the ligand interacting with itself but not interacting with the water (decoupled state)and thus, mimicing the pure solvent and ligand in the gas phase.
-The free energy difference between these two end state would be the solvation free energy.
-To determine the free energy difference associated with decoupling a drug from its environment, it is essential to ensure sufficient overlap in phase space between the coupled and decoupled states, a condition often challenging to achieve.
-Overlapping is facilitated by introducing a parameter lambda ($\lambda $) that connects the two end-states, leading to the creation of a series of intermediate states.
-MD engines are employed to simulate the system at these states, generating and accumulating free energy data.
+Solvation free energy, a key physical property often computed by computational chemists, involves constructing two end states: one where the ligand interacts with water and itself (coupled state), and the other where the ligand interacts only with itself, mimicking the pure solvent and ligand in the gas phase (decoupled state).
+The solvation free energy is then obtained by calculating the free energy difference between these two end states.
+To achieve this, it is crucial to ensure sufficient overlap in phase space between the coupled and decoupled states, a condition often challenging to achieve.
+Overlapping is facilitated by introducing a parameter lambda ($\lambda $) that connects the two end-states, resulting in a series of intermediate states.
+MD engines simulate the system at these states, generating and accumulating free energy data.

 *Alchemlyb* offers specific parsers designed to load raw free energy data from various MD engines, converting them into standard pandas dataframes.
 Two types of free energy data are considered: potential energy differences between lambda states (u_nk), which are used for free energy perturbation (FEP) methods [@zwanzig1954high], and $dU/d\lambda $ at all lambda states, suitable for thermodynamic integration (TI) methods [@kirkwood1935statistical].